BEST PLACES TO VISIT IN WARSAW IN 2 DAYS

 Palace of Culture & Science

-If you want to skip one of the other places above and do this instead, just make sure to check out their opening hours.
-Psssst, apparently the interior is stunning, too, and actually houses more attractions….
+If you want to skip one of the other places above and do this instead, make sure to check out their opening hours.
+Psssst, apparently the interior is stunning, too, and actually houses more attractions.

-If you stay in Warsaw for 2 days, then these tips will hopefully help you in planning your trip.
+If you stay in Warsaw for 2 days, these tips will hopefully help you plan your trip.